2023 Most Popular Communication & Journalism Doctor's Degree Schools in North Carolina

 Check out the communication and journalism doctor's degree programs at these schools if you want to attend one of the most popular in North Carolina.

-Our 2023 rankings named University of North Carolina at Chapel Hill the most popular school in North Carolina for communication and journalism students working on their doctor’s degree.
+Our analysis found University of North Carolina at Chapel Hill to be the most popular school for communication and journalism students who want to pursue a doctor’s degree in North Carolina.
 UNC Chapel Hill is a fairly large public school located in the city of Chapel Hill.

 Women make up 56% of the communication and journalism majors at the school.